-She acknowledged that she still finds technology and integrating this into the learning environment a challenge.
+She acknowledged that she still finds technology, and integrating this into the learning environment, a challenge.
 She explained that it remains “important to push me out of my comfort zone” and that she is aware that the tools available are changing and becoming more varied with a great deal of variety.
 She said that she has made use of a range of different resources and the focus of these, very much again reflecting her espoused theory, was to offer her learners a way of connecting with her through the development of their own understanding and to share this in ways that were helpful.
 Again this was related to the relationship building so that the digital technology used could help to develop this.
 Rachel talked for example about the use of Padlet as a way of collecting and exploring information and ideas and one in which she and the learner could focus discussions around and help to build the connections and the relationship ultimately working with what the learner was willing to share and to develop.

-As with others in this study, Rachel recognised the value of enabling the learners to be using digital opportunities to enhance their learning and to do so with up to date technologies.
+As with others in this study, Rachel recognised the value of enabling the learners to use digital opportunities to enhance their learning and to do so with up to date technologies.
 For her however this remains challenging, both in terms of being aware what is available and how to explore and understand what this may mean for her as a teacher.
 Having worked previously in schools she suggested that in her experience there was more willingness in the school sector to embrace different technologies and approaches and that universities may need to respond so that students feel that the opportunity to learn in ways that they are familiar are available.

 Impact: development and strengths

-Rachel reflected that she thinks one of her strengths is in accessing and taking feedback.
+Rachel reflected that she thinks one of her strengths and an element of becoming a more effective teacher, is in accessing and taking feedback.
 She said that she has always really enjoyed team teaching and that observing others often provides her with feedback about her own approach leading her to question and adapt.
 She said that her own nature is to question and she has always retained a sense of the need to evolve and continue to learn.
-She said that is why, although she acknowledges that it is constantly changing she is also excited by the opportunity to explore new and different technologies that appear as it allows her to challenge her own preconceptions and approaches.
+She said that is why, although she acknowledges that it is constantly changing she is also excited by the opportunity to explore new and different technologies that appear.
+It allows her to challenge her own preconceptions and approaches.
 She feels that she has developed an ability to be more open to change, to be more flexible and adaptable to the needs of her learners and also to her colleagues, which she feels is a strength.

 Her own philosophy is very much predicated on a sense of learning with and from others and she has also stated that variety is a very positive thing.
 She noted that as a consequence she can now allow “difference to be celebrated” and to see it as an opportunity to learn.
 Rachel acknowledged that as she has developed she has become more comfortable getting things “wrong” as a teacher and thinks that this is really important for teachers.
 She said that in her experience she feels that if you develop a good relationship with your students then they are usually pretty good at “giving you an honest view of what you have done”.